2019 Best Online Colleges for Law Degrees

-These five colleges offer the best legal studies degrees online.
-With annual tuitions under $19,000, each school on the list is an affordable option for prospective students.
-Top-ranked University of Maryland University College offers a Bachelor of Science in Legal Studies for $14,970 per year with graduates reportedly earning a median salary of $61,100.
+These four colleges offer the best legal studies degrees online.
+With annual tuitions under $15,000, each school on the list is an affordable option for prospective students.
+Top-ranked University of Maryland Global Campus offers a Bachelor of Science in Legal Studies for $14,970 per year with graduates reportedly earning a median salary of $61,100.
 University of Central Florida, ranked third, is the least expensive option on the list and offers three degrees in the field: a B.A. in Political Science - Prelaw, and both a B.S. and a B.A. in Legal Studies.

 |Rank||School||Annual Tuition||Median Salary|